igrishaev/pg2/README.md

 (pgh/get-by-id conn :test003 1)
 ;; {:name "Ivan", :active true, :id 1}
 ~~~

+*Here and below: pass a `Connection` object to the first argument but it could
+be a plain config map or a `Pool` instance as well.*

 With options, you can specify the name of the primary key and the column names
 you're interested in: